 Why are more people applying to selective colleges?

 Richard Vedder, Director for the Center for College Affordability and Professor of Economics at Ohio University, cites four reasons for the increasing desirability of a degree from an upper-tier university.
 Firstly, college is cheaper for low-middle income families due to generous financial aid.
 Secondly, the high cost of college is not “an insurmountable challenge” for Ivy League students.
 Thirdly, simply having a college degree does not cut it anymore in the increasingly competitive workforce.
-And finally, the same number of students are attending prestigious schools even though population and income have both increased..
+And finally, the same number of students are attending prestigious schools even though population and income have both increased.

 Why are college admissions rates so low?

-The New York Times reports that three reasons are driving low admissions figures: firstly, a demographic bulge from the baby boom period means more applicants for the same number of spots.
+The New York Times reports three reasons are driving low admissions figures: firstly, a demographic bulge from the baby boom period means more applicants for the same number of spots.
 Secondly, more high school students are enrolling in college.
 Thirdly, the average high school student will apply to more colleges due to the ease of online applications such as The Common Application.

 When should I actually start my application?

-You should always be thinking about schools you would like to attend.
-Be sure to know their specific application requirements.
-By the end of your junior year (and during the summer time), you should finalize your list of schools.To ensure that you are not scrambling to submit your application the day before it is due, we recommend starting the college application by the summer after your junior year.
+You should always be thinking about your career and life goams and schools you would like to attend.
+Be sure to know your target schools' specific application requirements.
+By the end of your junior year and during the summer time, you should finalize your list of schools.
+To ensure that you are not scrambling to submit your application the day before it is due, we recommend starting the college application by the summer after your junior year.

 Is regular decision or early decision/early action better?